gabormeresz/asteroids-nft/README.md

 - **Smart Contract:** The Asteroids NFTs are governed by a custom ERC-721 smart contract deployed on the Mumbai Testnet.

+- **Metadata Hosting:** The metadata and the images for each Asteroid NFT is securely hosted on IPFS via Pinata.

 ## Getting Started

 1. **Explore the Cosmos:** Visit the [Asteroids](https://asteroids-nft.vercel.app/) website.

 2. **Mint Your Asteroid:** Connect your wallet to the Mumbai Testnet, and mint one asteroid for free.
-Each asteroid is a one-of-a-kind creation from the experiment.
+Each Asteroid NFT is a one-of-a-kind creation from the experiment.

 Enjoy the cosmic wonders of Asteroids! 🚀